Asma00i/ChpLead_Demo/README.md

 **_Known Issues:_**
 Extent report doesn't include all tests
-JMeter File is not included however env setup done
+JMeter File is not included however env setup done Email part in pipeline has an issue as GitHub Secrets and Variables has issues with Gmail 2 Step Auth

 # Setup Instructions